Learning for all ages:

 Most of our activities for kids are on Sunday mornings: Classes, nursery care,

 Children are always welcome in our worship services.
 As a part of the services, there is a “Story for All Ages”, when we invite the children to join worship leaders to hear a story.
 Children are included in our sacrament of communion – taking the bread and juice alongside adults.

 Children are included in inter-generational events, which may be on Sundays or other days.
 We have a group for families with young children, who do a variety of social and service projects during the year.
 One such project was a book collection for a tutoring center, and during Lent, they collected a variety of items to benefit children at Alexandra House, a shelter for families who have experienced violence.
 Families met for a potluck lunch and to sort and pack the items for Alexandra House.

-Children are also an important part of our fellowship activities, such as our December cookie bake.
-And, they are part of our service ministries, participating in Family Table service and outside group service, such as Feed My Starving Children.
+Children are also an important part of our fellowship activities, and they are part of our service ministries, participating in Family Table service and outside group service, such as Feed My Starving Children.